Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Method

 \section{Method}

-Given an animated, untextured mesh sequence and a text prompt, our goal is to generate multi-view and multi-frame consistent texture for each mesh that aligns with both the text description and motion cues.
-To optimize computational efficiency, instead of processing all video frames, we uniformly sample $K$ key frames from the video and synthesize textures specifically for these key frames.
-The textures for the remaining frames are then generated by interpolating the key frame textures.
-Formally, given $K$ animated meshes at the key frames ($\{M_1,...,M_K\})$, along with a text description $\calb{P}$, our method produces a sequence of temporally and spatially consistent UV maps denoted as $\{UV_1, ..., UV_{K}\}$, in a zero-shot manner.
+Given an untextured mesh animation and a text prompt, our goal is to generate a multi-view and multi-frame consistent texture sequence for each mesh that aligns with both the text description and motion cues while capturing the dynamics from video diffusion models.

+To optimize computational efficiency, we uniformly sample $K$ key frames from the video and synthesize textures for these keyframes.
+Textures for the remaining frames are then generated by interpolating the key frame textures.
+Formally, given $K$ animated meshes at the keyframes ($\{M_1,...,M_K\})$, along with a text description $\calb{P}$, our method produces temporally and spatially consistent UV maps denoted as $\{UV_1, ..., UV_{K}\}$, in a zero-shot manner.

 Previous texture generation methods ~\citep{richardson2023texture,chen2023text2tex,cao2023texfusion} typically inpaint and update textures sequentially using pre-defined camera views in an incremental manner.
 However, these approaches rely on view-dependent depth conditions and lack global spatial consistency, often resulting in visible discontinuities in the assembled texture map.
 This issue arises from error accumulation during the autoregressive view update process, as noted by~\cite{bensadoun2024meta}.
-To resolve these issues, rather than processing each view independently, recent methods~\citep{liu2023text,huo2024texgen,zhang2024clay} propose to generate multi-view textures simultaneously through diffusion, and then aggregate them in the UV space at each diffusion step.
-In this work, we similarly leverage the UV space as an intermediate representation to ensure multi-view consistency during texture generation.
+To resolve these issues, rather than processing each view independently, recent methods~\citep{liu2023text} propose to generate multi-view textures simultaneously through diffusion.
+In this work, we similarly leverage the UV space as an intermediate representation to ensure multi-view consistency.